sass/sass/proposal/color-4-new-spaces.md

     * associated unit: `deg`
     * degrees: polar angle

+If a color with negative saturation or chroma would be created in the `hsl`, `lch`, or `oklch` spaces by any means, instead create a color with the absolute value of that saturation or chroma and the hue rotated by 180deg.

+> This is an equivalent color, and in fact passing channels with negative
+> saturation/chroma through conversion to other color spaces and back will
+> produce this same result.
+This helps ensure that identical colors are
+> represented uniformly.
+>
+> Note that this conversion happens *after* any clipping, so `hsl(0deg -50%
+> 50%)` returns `hsl(0deg 0% 50%)`, not `hsl(180deg 50% 50%)`.

 ### Predefined Color Spaces

 > 'Predefined color spaces' can be described using the `color()` function.